-This program, developed in 1994, takes an interdisciplinary approach to the study of African and African-American experiences, connecting the past with the present.
-The program is highly recommended for students majoring in education, human services, political science, English, history, international studies, communications and other programs leading to work with multicultural communities.
+This program takes an interdisciplinary approach to the study of African, African-American and other African diasporic experiences, connecting the past with the present.
+The program is highly recommended for students majoring in education, human services, political science, English, history, international studies, communications and other programs leading to work with African and African-descended peoples.
 Through connected study, the student not only takes a fresh approach to learning, but also develops an individualized study plan.

 A minor in African & African-American Studies requires 20 semester hours taken from the following: